-The Council will monitor the situation and seek advice from Link Assets Services before any rescheduling of debt.
-All rescheduling will be reported to the Council at the earliest meeting following its action.
+The Council will monitor the situation and seek advice from Link Asset Services before any rescheduling of debt.
+All rescheduling will be reported to the Council as part of the in-year treasury management updates.

 4.6.
 Municipal Bond Agency and European Investment Bank